Vijax0/ai-clip-creator/readme.md

 1. Download the latest version under releases.
 2. Extract the contents of the zip file.
-3. Run the `install-windows.bat` file and wait for the installation to complete.
+3. Run the `installer.bat` file and wait for the installation to complete.
 4. Launch the application with the `run.bat` file.
-5. Access the front end with `http://localhost:5000` or use the link.
+5. Access the web interface with `http://localhost:5000` or use the link.

 ### Docker

 1. Install [Docker](https://docs.docker.com/engine/install/) if not already installed.
-2. Pull the [latest](https://hub.docker.com/r/vijax0/ai-clip-creator/tags) image from Docker hub.
+2. Pull the desired [image](https://hub.docker.com/r/vijax0/ai-clip-creator/tags) version from Docker Hub.
-3. Run with port 5000 exposed: `docker run -p 5000:5000 vijax0/ai-clip-creator:tagname`.
+3. To run the CPU version, use: `docker run -p 5000:5000 vijax0/ai-clip-creator:<tagname>`.
+4. To run the GPU version, use: `docker run --gpus all -p 5000:5000 vijax0/ai-clip-creator:<tagname>`.
+5. Access the web interface with `http://localhost:5000` or use the link.

+### Manual install

+1. Clone the repository with `git clone https://github.com/Vijax0/ai-clip-creator`.
+2. Download the models from the latest release.
+3. Extract the contents of the downloaded folder into the `models` directory.
+4. Install all requirements with `pip install -r requirements.txt`.
+5. Install PyTorch.
+See [PyTorch's](https://pytorch.org/get-started/locally/?ajs_aid=a9037fe1-adf0-408d-a665-080a7a56d61d) installation page for more details, or use `pip install torch==2.5.1 --index-url https://download.pytorch.org/whl/cu124`.
+6. Start the application by running the `main.py` file.
-4. Access the web interface with `http://localhost:5000` or use the link.
+7. Access the web interface with `http://localhost:5000` or use the link.

 ## Contributing

 Contributions of all kinds are welcome.
-If you encounter any issues or have any feedback, do not be afraid to open an issue or submit a pull request.
+If you encounter any issues or have any feedback, feel free to open an issue or submit a pull request.

 ## License